-Florida Agricultural and Mechanical University (FAMU) requests \$65 million in recurring and \$5 million in non-recurring funding for strategic investments to support the progression of the University's five-year strategic plan in Boldly Striking.
-FAMU is currently ranked No. 81 among national public universities, No. 1 Public Historically Black College & University (HBCU) for the past six consecutive years, and is a top producer of African American graduates in STEM, health, and legal fields.
+Florida Agricultural and Mechanical University (FAMU) requests \$73.7 million in recurring strategic investments to support the progression of the University's five-year strategic plan in Boldly Striking and State University System (SUS) of Florida's strategic priorities.
+FAMU is currently ranked No. 81 among national public universities, No. 1 Public Historically Black College & University (HBCU) for the past six consecutive years and is a top producer of African American graduates in STEM, health, and legal fields.
 With a proud legacy of access and affordability for first-generation and low-income students, FAMU is leading the State University System (SUS) in delivering on the promise of public education for at-risk communities.
 FAMU sets ambitious goals to further enhance performance outcomes, rankings, and the institutional profile.
 These objectives include ascending to the top tier of SUS institutions in Performance Based Funding outcomes and attaining a coveted Carnegie R1 Research Institution designation.
 The requested resources are pivotal in propelling FAMU toward these objectives while meeting state needs.
-This Legislative Budget Request reflects FAMU's continued rise as a national model for academic excellence and exceptional student success.
+This Legislative Budget Request reflects FAMU's continued rise as a model for academic excellence and exceptional student success.

-To accelerate its progress toward Carnegie R1 designation, FAMU is launching a bold new initiative to create Career Workforce Ready Harnessing Unlimited Brilliance (HUBs) for student success, enhance career-ready workforce, support faculty excellence, research innovation, and successful workforce pathways.
+To accelerate its progress toward Carnegie R1 designation, FAMU is launching a bold new initiative to optimize talent, create career and workforce-ready Harnessing Unlimited Brilliance (HUBs) for student success, enhance faculty excellence, and strategically invest in colleges and schools.
 Aligned with FAMU's 2022-2027 Strategic Plan and the 2025 University Accountability Plan, this request directly supports high-impact goals, including improving student success and degree completion, expanding academic excellence and research output, and creating aligned workforce pathways across Colleges and Schools.
 To attain these aspirations, substantial and sustained investments are imperative to attract and retain high-achieving students, bolster support for faculty excellence, and fortify the University's signature academic programs, ensuring they are primed for workforce demands.